 A stress test is a great way to measure your heart’s activity while it’s in full swing.
-If your electrocardiogram, or another test, proved inconclusive, our doctors at St. Louis Heart and Vascular may turn to a stress test to get an idea about how your heart and circulatory system are functioning when you increase the demands placed on them.
+If your echocardiogram, or another test, proved inconclusive, our doctors at St. Louis Heart and Vascular may prescribe a stress test to get a better understanding about how your heart and circulatory system are functioning when you increase the demands placed on them.

 Stress Tests Q&A